RPCs - OpenAPI reference¶

 browsers may block some of the generated requests or responses for security issues.

-The node provide some RPCs which are independent of the protocol.
-Their OpenAPI specification can be found at: The OpenAPI specification for RPCs which are specific to the Kathmandu ( protocol can be found at:
+The node provides some RPCs which are independent of the protocol.
+Their OpenAPI specification can be found at:

+The OpenAPI specifications for RPCs which are specific to the Oxford ( protocol can be found at:

-The OpenAPI specification for RPCs which are related to the mempool and specific to the Kathmandu protocol can be found at:
+The OpenAPI specifications for RPCs which are related to the mempool and specific to the Oxford protocol can be found at: